Jaime Lannister: Season 6

 Jaime returns to King's Landing with Myrcella's corpse.
 He orders Trystane to stay on the boat outside the city to protect him from Cersei's wrath, and sends word to Doran naming Ellaria as Myrcella's killer.
 After Doran receives this news, Ellaria promptly kills Doran, sends Obara and Nymeria to King's Landing to kill Trystane, and seizes control of Dorne.
 At Myrcella's funeral, Jaime confronts the religious leader, the High Sparrow, for having forced Cersei to walk naked through the streets of King's Landing as punishment for adultery, but is forced to stand down at the arrival of the Faith Militant.
 Jaime enlists the Tyrell army to march on the Sept of Baelor to secure the release of Margaery and Loras Tyrell.
 However, they find that Margaery has seemingly become a follower of the High Sparrow and that Tommen has forged an alliance with the Faith Militant.
 As punishment for taking up arms against the Faith, Jaime is removed from the Kingsguard.
 He is sent to Riverrun with Bronn to assist House Frey in reclaiming the castle from Brynden "Blackfish" Tully and the occupying Tully forces.
-After a failed parlay, Brienne arrives and implores both Jaime and the Blackfish to end the siege without bloodshed, so the Tully rebels can help Sansa Stark retake Winterfell.
-Brienne fails in this task, therefore Jaime tries to peacefully persuade Edmure into surrendering the castle.
-Seeing that Edmure refuses to cooperate, he threatens that his son will be sent to him via catapult, which finally makes him agree to his terms of surrender.
+After a failed parley, Brienne arrives and implores both Jaime and the Blackfish to end the siege without bloodshed, so the Tully rebels can help Sansa Stark retake Winterfell.
+Brienne fails in this task; therefore, Jaime tries to peacefully persuade Edmure into surrendering the castle.
+When Edmure refuses to cooperate, he threatens to send his son to him by catapult, which finally makes him agree to his terms of surrender.
 Edmure is released and promptly opens the gates to the Lannisters, and Jaime manages to resolve the siege without loss of life.
 Jaime sees Brienne and Podrick fleeing by boat from the castle walls, but only waves a discreet farewell and does not alert his men.

-After traveling to House Frey's fortress The Twins for a feast to celebrate their victory at Riverrun, Jaime returns to King's Landing.
+After traveling to House Frey's fortress, The Twins, for a feast to celebrate their victory at Riverrun, Jaime returns to King's Landing.
 Upon arrival, he is horrified to discover that the Great Sept of Baelor has been destroyed in a wildfire explosion, with the majority of House Tyrell and the entire Faith Militant killed in the attack.
 He returns to the Red Keep in time to witness Cersei being crowned as Queen of the Seven Kingdoms, immediately realizing that Cersei wiped out every high-ranking rival in the explosion in order to acquire her new power.